humanmade/coding-standards/readme.md

 ### Custom ESLint Configuration

-This repo comes with a .eslintrc.yml file matching the HM coding standards.
-While checks can be disabled using the `<exclude />` rules, you can't add additional checks this way.
-Instead, you can create your own ESLint config file.
+This repo comes with an `.eslintrc` file matching the HM coding standards.
+While specific checks can be disabled using `<exclude />` rules or comment directives, to override HM coding standards for a specific project you should extend these rules in your own ESLint config file.

 To enable checking ESLint via phpcs, you need to add the ESLint rule to your custom ruleset: